What's in This Post

 With helicopter elopements becoming more and more popular, destinations like alpine lakes and mountain vistas are increasingly sought after.
 Lucky for us, many of these venues are available right in our own Cascade backyard!
 Along with the rugged topography of the Pacific Northwest, or locally known as Pacific “Northwet”, is our ever-changing mountain weather.

-Though we do not fly when there is rough or cloudy weather, we believe it is always best to proactively prepare yourself for unexpected inclement weather.
+Though we do not fly in rough or cloudy weather, we believe it is always best to proactively prepare for unexpected inclement weather.

 Many in western Washington argue that we have two seasons: rain and sun.
 The saying “if you don’t like whatever is currently happening, wait another 15 minutes” rings very true for Washington weather.
 As quickly as the sun can appear, the clouds, wet mist, winds, and rain can move overhead.
 These conditions can quickly drop temperatures 30-40+ degrees Fahrenheit, even during the sunny season.